-(2) Included pre-tax charges for severance and related costs, asset impairment charges, lease and other contract cancellation costs, Argentine peso
+Included pre-tax charges for severance and related costs, asset impairment charges, lease and other contract cancellation costs, Argentine peso remeasurement transition loss, reversal of acquisition-related contingent consideration, and other items.
 In the first quarter of 2018, we adopted Accounting Standards Update (ASU) No. 2017-07, Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost, on a retrospective basis.
-This ASU requires employers with defined benefit plans to present the components of net periodic benefit cost, other than service cost, outside of operating income.
+This ASU requires employers with defined benefit plans to present the (3) components of net periodic benefit cost, other than service cost, outside of operating income.
 Prior year results have been reclassified as required by the ASU.

-In the fourth quarter of 2018, we finalized our provisional estimate as defined under SEC Staff Accounting Bulletin No. 118 related to the U.S. Tax Cuts (3)

-(4) and Jobs Act ("TCJA") of 2017.
+In the fourth quarter of 2018, we finalized our provisional estimate as defined under SEC Staff Accounting Bulletin No. 118 related to the U.S. Tax Cuts and Jobs Act ("TCJA") of 2017.
 Amounts in 2014 and 2015 included continuing and discontinued operations.
 Amounts in 2014 and 2015 included continuing operations only.
+(4)